 The previous Max’s were known for being kinda bouncy on the sticky cup.
 There was an update that fixed this to a certain extent, but there’s a newly redesigned sticky cup that the Max360 comes with that effectively solves this issue entirely.
 It uses a shorter connector with less leverage against the mount.
 The Max360 is solid and stable now, despite its size and weight, and it’s nice to have the detector actually be fixed on the windshield.
 No more bounciness!
 Yay!!

 The sticky cup is also compatible with the Max/Max2/GT-7 as well so if you’re upgrading from a previous gen Max, your current sticky cup will work with the 360.
-I don’t know what the process is like for getting a new sticky cup for the previous gen M5’s, but if you’re having an issue with a bouncy Max, take a look at the updated sticky cup for the 360.
-That’s a good solution.

 The main thing is that I wish the mount wasn’t so big and didn’t make the detector hang down so low and block as much of my visibility.
 Aftermarket mounts are available as well and depending on your vehicle and placement location, this may not be an issue for you in your vehicle.
+If you prefer not having anything attached to your windshield at all, you can also consider the Blendmount which works great with the Max360.

-Improvements over Max2
+Improvements over the Max2

 So in addition to the arrows, new display options, improved blind spot filtering, reduced TSR delay, and less bouncy sticky cup, there’s even more improvements to the Max360 over the Max2.